Aksuiekbro/debetter/docs/db-connection-timeout-error.md

 *   Temporary issues or high load on the Atlas cluster (`mango.oafyn.mongodb.net`).
 *   Local machine resource constraints.

 **Note:** This was *not* an error in the query logic itself, but a failure to connect to the database to execute the query.
+Solution is likely debates.findOne() instead of tournaments.findOne()